 The City of Montreal’s Direction de l’évaluation foncière is responsible for the property assessment roll.

-The new property assessment roll was deposited on September 14th, 2016 and came into force on January 1st, 2017.
+The new property assessment roll was deposited on September 11th, 2019 and will come into force on January 1st, 2020.
 It represents the value of a given immovable at a given point in time based on the concepts of comparable property selling prices and current market replacement cost (adjusted for depreciation).
-It is the basis for your 2017, 2018 and 2019 tax bills.
-Your notice of property assessment was mailed to you with your 2017 tax bill.
+It is the basis for your 2020, 2021 and 2022 tax bills.
+Your notice of property assessment will be mailed to you with your 2020 tax bill.
 The roll is available for consultation online on the Direction de l’évaluation foncière’s website (French only) or at the Town Hall.

 The value of your property is equivalent to its most likely selling price in a free and competitive market.